Introduction to Online Control: Complexity of Dynamical Systems and Hardness of Stabilizability

+So the state cannot converge to $0$.
+Therefore the system is asymptotically stabilizable if and only if $F$ is satisfiable, proving NP-hardness. \end{proof}

-The proof establishes that even for a dynamical system that is a polynomial of degree six, checking for stabilizability is NP-hard.
-Exercise \ref{exercise:hardness_of_stabilizability} asks the reader to strengthen this result and show that checking the stabilizability of dynamical systems describable as polynomials of degree four is also NP-hard.
+The proof already shows hardness for an especially simple family of polynomial control systems.
+Exercise \ref{exercise:hardness_of_stabilizability} asks the reader to strengthen this result and show that deciding asymptotic stabilizability for polynomial systems of degree four is also NP-hard.